A Gentle Introduction to Fallacies

 This is committed when the speaker argues that since two things are similar in some characteristics, then it follows that they must share other characteristics.

 “When you mix coffee, sugar, and milk with a spoon, it spins, and it creates something new—a tasty drink.
 The solar system spins, too.
-If the celestial bodies around the Sun spin fast enough, something new must be created.”
+If the celestial bodies around the Sun spin fast enough, something like that must be created, too.”

 The speaker convolutes something that is directly observable, to something that is inobservable, and draws conclusions based on false comparisons.